-The rate of mortality in patients with LV aneurysms is up to 6x higher than in patients without aneurysms.
-Death is often sudden and may be related to the high incidence of ventricular tachyarrhythmias associated with LV aneurysms 2.
+The rate of mortality in patients with left ventricular aneurysms is up to 6x higher than in patients without aneurysms.
+Death is often sudden and may be related to the high incidence of ventricular tachyarrhythmias associated with these aneurysms 2.

 Recognised complications include:

-- rupture of the aneurysm: rare (the rupture rate is higher with pseudoaneurysms)
+- aneurysm rupture: rare (the rupture rate is higher with pseudoaneurysms)

 In certain situations consider: